jsandler18/jsandler18.github.io/_explanations/boot_S.md

     mov sp, #0x8000
 ```
 This is the first instruction of our kernel.
 It says that our C stack should start at address 0x8000 and grow downwards.
 Why 0x8000?
 Well when the hardware loads our kernel in to memory, it does not load it into address 0, but to address 0x8000.
-Since runs from 0x8000 and up, our stack can safely run from 0x8000 and down without clobbering our kernel.
+Since our kernel runs from 0x8000 and up, our stack can safely run from 0x8000 and down without clobbering our kernel.

 <br>
 ```